Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Experiments

 where $\tilde{\mathbf y}_i^{[k]}$ denotes the $i$-th vector of reconciled forecasts of aggregation level $k$, $\hat{\mathbf y}_i^{[k]}$ is the $i$-th vector of the base forecasts of aggregation level $k$, and $\|\cdot\|_2^2$ is the squared Euclidean norm.
 We analyze both in-sample (training) reconciliation errors and out-of-sample (test) reconciliation errors to assess generalizability, aggregating the corresponding observations accordingly.
 Depending on the level of aggregation, we may encounter multi-step ahead forecasts.
 To simplify, we aggregate these multi-step forecasts, providing a single error measure for each aggregation level.

 The test reconciliation forecasts are acquired through the following procedure.
 The reconciliation method employed is trained exclusively on the training data, meaning that the covariance matrix and the corresponding base ARIMA models are estimated solely based on the training data.
-Subsequently, forecasts for $h$ steps ahead are generated for the test data in a cumulative manner, effectively utilizing the test data for the base test forecasts.
+Subsequently, forecasts for $M_k h$ steps ahead are generated for the test data in a cumulative manner, effectively utilizing the test data for the base test forecasts.
+The base ARIMA models are modelled by the \texttt{Arima} function whereas automated model selection is based on the \texttt{auto.arima} function (based on the corrected AIC measure, developed by \citet{aicc}), both from the \texttt{forecast} package in R (\citet{forecast-pkg}).

 MSE values are computed for each level of the hierarchy as well on an overall level by taking the sum of MSEs across all levels.
 The reason we consider MSE instead of a different error measure is that the minimum trace reconciliation method exactly minimizes the sum of the error variances.